bitstadium/HockeyApp-for-Mac/README.md

 ## RELEASE NOTES

+### Version 1.2.3

+* New public release

 ### Version 1.2.2

 * Added support for multiple DSYMs in xcarchive (Thanks @aufflick)
 * Fixed an issue whenm using autosubmit (Thanks @eelco)
 * Fixed a crash when CFBundleVersion isn't of type NSString in Info.plist
+* Fixed a crash when window is closed before upload did finish
+* Changed API endpoint for version uploads

 ### Version 1.2.1